-- Cater some meals for the team at some competitions - Purchase some robot materials and parts - Purchase other supplies, such as buttons or stickers - Offer need-based scholarships - Host the meal for the year-end celebration - Recognize graduating students, coaches, and mentors at the year-end celebration
+- Cater some meals for the team at some competitions - Purchase some robot materials and parts - Purchase other supplies, such as buttons or stickers, media equipment, etc. - Supplement need-based scholarships - Host the meal for the year-end celebration - Recognize graduating students, coaches, and mentors at the year-end celebration

 The JHS Robotics Boosters board meets routinely from August through June.
 All are welcome to attend.
-Watch our Facebook group $-\underline{facebook.com/groups/Team2910Parents/}$ - and Boosters emails for details.
+Watch our Facebook group - facebook.com/groups/Team2910Parents/ - and Boosters emails for details.